cogentcore/core/docs/content/architecture/0-principles.md

 ### Cross-platform and cross-compilation

-Every widely-used platform should be well supported, and to the greatest extent possible, the exact same code should work as expected on every platform.
+Every widely used platform should be well supported, and to the greatest extent possible, the exact same code should work as expected on every platform.
 Furthermore, because Go's compiler is written in Go, it is relatively straightforward to cross-compile for other platforms.
 By contrast, JavaScript has to deal with the notorious inconsistency across different browsers, and because most of Python requires further C / C++ code to be compiled (to manage the performance-critical aspects), it is often a nightmare to manage all the dependencies and environment variables required to get something to work on a given platform, at the right version, etc.

 ### Robust versioning and package management